-Source: Author's calculations with WGI SC and growth accelerations from Gootjes et al 2024.
+Source: Author's calculations with WGI SC and growth accelerations from Gootjes et al. (2024).

-3) Can current trends persist?
-Is lagging State Capability a threat to the sustained growth needed to reach high income status?
+3) Can Current Trends Persist?
+Is Lagging State Capability a Threat to the Sustained Growth Needed to Reach High Income Status?

-While many Asian countries are experiencing rapid growth, there is significant concern whether countries are on a path that can be sustained to reach high income status.
+While many Asian countries are experiencing rapid growth, there is significant concern over whether countries are on a path that can be sustained to reach high income status.
 This section illustrates at least one framing of that concern.
-I begin with the straightforward calculation extrapolating of the recent trends in GDPPC and State Capability growth out to the year 2050.
-This calculation reveals that in some (but not all) countries extrapolating into the medium-term future the current combination of very rapid GDPPC growth and negative, stagnating, or slow growth of State Capability implies that by 2050 there is an increasingly large empirical anomaly or "paradox."
-That is, these extrapolations imply there will be countries with a level of GDPPC in 2050 that is "upper middle income" or "high income" but with State Capability extrapolated to be much lower than historically associated with countries with that GDPPC.
+I begin with the straightforward calculation of extrapolating the recent trends in GDPPC and State Capability growth out to the year 2050.
+This calculation reveals that in some (but not all) countries, extrapolating into the medium-term future the current combination of very rapid GDPPC growth and negative, stagnating, or slow growth of State Capability implies that by 2050 there will be an increasingly large empirical anomaly or "paradox."
+In other words, these extrapolations imply that there will be countries with a level of GDPPC in 2050 that is "upper middle income" or "high income" but with State Capability extrapolated to be much lower than historically associated with countries with that GDPPC.
 Or, conversely, their 2050 level of State Capability is that typically associated with countries much lower than their extrapolated GDPPC-or, in some cases, even lower than their current GDPPC.

-3.1) The mechanics of the hypothetical scenarios
+3.1) The Mechanics of the Hypothetical Scenarios

-As mentioned in the introduction, Bangladesh experienced an unexpected and irregular change of government with the resignation of the Prime Minister on August 2 2024.
-This obviously puts the previous question of the "Bangladesh Paradox" of sustained rapid economic growth but weak and weakening "institutions" into a new light.
-I will illustrate the simulations to be done for each Asian country with the example of Bangladesh (though, since the State Capability data only extend to 2022 these do not capture anything about recent events).
+As mentioned in the introduction, Bangladesh experienced an unexpected and irregular change of government with the resignation of the Prime Minister on 2 August 2024.
+This obviously sheds new light on the previous question of the "Bangladesh paradox" of sustained rapid economic growth but weak and weakening "institutions."
+I will illustrate the simulations to be done for each Asian country with the example of Bangladesh (although, since the State Capability data only extend to 2022, these do not capture anything about recent events).

-The calculations are each straightforward and there are seven elements, each illustrated in Figure 7.
+The calculations are all straightforward and there are seven elements, each illustrated in Figure 7.